ehhong/identityexploration/_posts/projects/2019-07-13-melissakwan.md

 <p>
 I feel like other people see me as fairly willing to do my own thing, as in if someone says something that I don't agree with, I will be fairly direct about like expressing my opinion, whether that's agreeing or disagreeing.
 <p></p>
 In terms of Asian-ness, multiple people have called me a fake Asian because I don't speak Chinese.
-I don't like Sushi because seaweed is gross to me [laughs].
+I don't like sushi because seaweed is gross to me [laughs].
 I didn't grow up with certain tropes of the Asian childhood, and while I find some parts of the meme page, Subtle Asian Traits, immensely relatable, I can't even understand other parts of it because I don't speak Chinese, and that's kind of sad to me.
 I guess I'm not subtly Asian enough [laughs], but it's fine.
 It's always just a joke.
 I haven't really taken anything too seriously or had some sort of crisis of identity because I'm not Asian enough.
 </p>

 <h3>How do you feel about how you’re seen by others, and would you want others to see you differently?</h3>